-4. Electronic Resources
+3. Electronic Resources

-- 4.1 Electronic resources such as computer software, CD-ROMs, on-line programs, electronic bulletin boards, freeware, shareware, and computer programs stored on any media may only be used according to conditions specified on the site or jurisdictional license.
-The Division will make every effort to purchase multiple copies of electronic resources or to purchase site or jurisdictional licenses for electronic resources. - 4.2 One (1) back-up copy, adaptation or translation of a computer program is permitted by law and does not require special permission from the copyright owner.

-Schools (school libraries) may only lend the original program, not the back-up copy. - 4.3 Educational institutions, teachers, and students may save, download, and share publicly available internet materials, as well as use that material in the classroom and communicate to students or others within their education circle.
-"Publicly available" materials are those posted on-line by content creators and copyright owners without any technological protection measures, such as a password, encryption system, or similar technology intended to limit access or distribution, and without a clearly
+- 3.1 Electronic resources such as computer software, CD-ROMs, on-line programs, electronic bulletin boards, freeware, shareware, and computer programs stored on any media may only be used according to conditions specified on the site or jurisdictional license. - The Division will make every effort to purchase multiple copies of electronic resources or to purchase site or jurisdictional licenses for electronic resources. - 3.2 One (1) back-up copy, adaptation or translation of a computer program is permitted by law and does not require special permission from the copyright owner. - Schools (school libraries) may only lend the original program, not the back-up copy. - 3.3 Educational institutions, teachers, and students may save, download, and share publicly available internet materials, as well as use that material in the classroom and communicate to students or others within their education circle. - "Publicly available" materials are those posted on-line by content creators and copyright owners without any technological protection measures, such as a password, encryption system, or similar technology intended to limit access or distribution, and without a clearly visible notice prohibiting educational use.

-5. Music Resources
+4. Music Resources